adamlofts/mysql1_dart/README.md

 News
 ----

+* v0.6.0: Change prepared statement syntax.
+Values must now be passed into the execute() method in an array.
+This change was made because otherwise prepared statements couldn't be used asynchronously correctly - if you used the same prepared query object for multiple queries 'at the same time', the wrong values could get used.
 * v0.5.8: Handle errors in the utils package properly.
 Pre-emptively fixed some errors, wrote more tests.
 * v0.5.7: Fixed error with large fields.
 * v0.5.6: Hopefully full unicode support, and fixed problem with null values in prepared queries.